 SECTION 15.
-Attorneys; admission and discipline.--The supreme court, and the legislature by general law, shall have exclusive-concurrent jurisdiction to regulate the admission of persons to the practice of law before the courts of this state and the discipline of persons admitted.
+Attorneys; admission and discipline.--The supreme court, and the legislature by general law, shall have exclusive concurrent jurisdiction to regulate the admission of persons to the practice of law before the courts of this state and the discipline of persons admitted, as well as, authorizing those persons not admitted.
 The cost of such regulation and discipline shall be funded by appropriations, disciplinary penalties, and fees paid to the supreme court and as otherwise authorized by general law.
 The practice of law other than before the courts of this state will be regulated by general law.